ahmadalsadder/aman/SRS.md

-# Project Deliverables: Guardian Gate Unified Border Control System
+# Project Deliverables: Aman Unified Border Control System

 ## 1. Software Requirements Specification (SRS)

 ### 1.0 Introduction

 #### 1.1 Purpose
-This document specifies the software requirements for the Guardian Gate Unified Border Control System.
+This document specifies the software requirements for the Aman Unified Border Control System.
 Its purpose is to provide a comprehensive overview of the system's functionalities, constraints, and requirements for stakeholders, including developers, project managers, and quality assurance teams.

 #### 1.2 Scope
-Guardian Gate is a modular, web-based platform designed to unify and streamline border control operations across multiple entry points (Airport, Landport, Seaport, E-Gate).
+Aman is a modular, web-based platform designed to unify and streamline border control operations across multiple entry points (Airport, Landport, Seaport, E-Gate).
 It provides role-based access to dashboards, live transaction processing, passenger record management, list management (blacklist/whitelist), workload scheduling, and system configuration.
 The system leverages AI for risk assessment and data extraction to enhance security and operational efficiency.

 #### 1.3 Definitions, Acronyms, and Abbreviations
 - **SRS:** Software Requirements Specification